Skip to main content

 Set up your location

-Digital Florists creates a default location called “Store” when your account is set up.
+Digital Florists creates your first location when your account is set up.
 You just need to fill in the details.

 3